mrazomej/AutoEncoderToolkit.jl/docs/src/rhvae.md

 AutoEncode.RHVAEs.train!
 ```

-## [Computing the gradient of the potential energy] (@id rgradpotenergy)
+## [Computing the gradient of the potential energy] (@id gradhamiltonian)

 One of the crucial components in the training of the RHVAE is the computation of
-the gradient of the Hamiltonian $$\nabla H$$ with respect to the latent
+the gradient of the Hamiltonian $$\nabla H$$ with respect to the latent space
-space representation.
-This gradient is used in the leapfrog steps of the
+representation.
+This gradient is used in the leapfrog steps of the generalized
 Hamiltonian dynamics.
 When training the RHVAE, we need to backpropagate through
 the leapfrog steps to update the parameters of the neural network.
 This requires
-computing a gradient of a function of the gradient of the potential energy,
+computing a gradient of a function of the gradient of the Hamiltonian, i.e.,
-i.e., nested gradients. `Zygote.jl` the main AutoDiff backend in `Flux.jl`
+nested gradients. `Zygote.jl` the main AutoDiff backend in `Flux.jl` [famously
-[famously
 struggle](https://discourse.julialang.org/t/is-it-possible-to-do-nested-ad-elegantly-in-julia-pinns/98888)
 with these types of computations.
 Specifically, `Zygote.jl` does not support
 `Zygote` over `Zygote` differentiation (meaning differentiating a function of